niolabs/docs/docs/services/service-design-patterns/understanding-signals.md

 * You lose your original list.
 When the chain started you had a list of all employees, and now you have different lists floating around.
 You would have to merge the streams back together to get a list of all the employee names.
 * It is very tedious and repetitive.
 We have the same blocks used over and over again.

 The [Group By mixin](https://github.com/niolabs/nio/tree/master/nio/block/mixins/group_by) can group the signals into smaller lists first before performing the same action.
 This is very similar to the SQL [`GROUP BY`](https://www.w3schools.com/sql/sql_groupby.asp) operator.
-Fortunately, the `Join` block uses the Group By mixin, so you can eliminate the `Filter` blocks and rely on only one `Join` block.
-Using the Group By mixin, the block will first group the signals by the department attribute under a new key "group".
-Since you don't need the department name as the key to the list of names anymore, you can hard code the new key to be a string `"names"` instead.
+Fortunately, the `Join` block includes the Group By mixin, so you can eliminate the `Filter` blocks and rely on only one `Join` block.
+Using the Group By mixin, the block will first group the signals by the department attribute under a new key called "group".
+Then, since you don't need the department name as the key to the list of names anymore, you can hard code the new key to be the string `"names"` instead.

 ```
 {